On the Infinite Width and Depth Limits of Predictive Coding Networks: Acknowledgements

 \section{Acknowledgements}

-FI and RB acknowledge funding from the MRC Brain Network Dynamics Unit, University of Oxford (UK), and the MRC Centre of Research Excellence in Restorative Neural Dynamics (UK).
+FI and RB acknowledge funding from the Wellcome Trust grant 313955/Z/24/Z. RB acknowledges funding from the Medical Research Council grants UKRI/MR/B000936/1 and MC\textunderscore UU\textunderscore 00003/1.
 EMA acknowledges funding by UM6P.